aandiron/collected-stories/README.md

 * Or, compile from this source code using pandoc.
 	* (Or just read the markdown, available in source.)

 ## Compilation notes:
 * Compiled using pandoc-ebook-template.
 For instructions see:
 	* https://github.com/evangoer/pandoc-ebook-template
-* Note: pdf/latex version didn't compile last time I tried it, but I wasn't really trying to and it could easily be that I just don't have all the necessary latex dependencies installed.

 ## Credits: